rayherna18/nba-analytics/README.md

 ## RapidAPI Access
 1. **Obtain API Key & Host**
-- Go to https://rapidapi.com/api-sports/api/api-nba/details to view details about this specific API.
+- Go to [API-NBA webpage](https://rapidapi.com/api-sports/api/api-nba/details) to view details about this specific API.
 - Head over to "Pricing" tab.
 Here you can subscribe to the 'Basic' tier and have limited free access to the API.
 This will allot you to a max of 100 calls per day.
 Our scripts don't come close to the daily limit.
 - Save API key & host URl.
 If lost, they can be viewed on the 'endpoints' tab on RapidAPI.